mesb/mesb.github.io/_posts/2015-01-10-python-type-system.md

 When we say age = 25, we are assigning a reference called 'age' to the object 25.
 So the type is tied to the object.
-This makes variable assignment, and manipulation the work of the interpreter, as opposed to the manual assignment/management of such tasks by the programmer.
+This makes variable assignment, and manipulation the work of the interpreter, as opposed to the manual assignment/management of such task by the programmer.

 So, 25 is an object managed by Python.
 It has a type, a reference count, and other metadata used by python.